biojava/biojava.github.io/wiki/BioJava:Download_3.0.3.md

 `- significant improvements to the web service module (ncbi blast and hmmer web services)`
 `- "new" fastq parser (ported from the biojava 1 series to version 3)`
 `- support for SIFTS-PDB to UniProt mapping `
 `- as well as numerous improvements all over the place.`
+`- Protmod module renamed to modfinder`

 View the <BioJava:Modules> page for a list of current modules.